JMDEJESUS88/PowerFactors-Scripts/README.md

 # PowerFactors-Scripts

 PURPOSE
-The purpose of these tools (based off on python) is to perform iteration to automate tasks that and improve implementation engineering process by more than 30%.
+The purpose of these tools (based off on python) is to perform iteration to automate tasks and improve implementation engineering process by more than 35%.

 SCOPE
 The tool can be used during the implementation process by the IE to cut time during the Data Connection phase.